© Crown copyright 2018

 Work within Area 4 started in January 2017 and was completed in June 2017.

-Now that the embankment has been built, the Green has also been restored.
+Now that the bund has been built, the area has also been restored.
 Some trees have been removed and these will be replaced with native trees and shrubs around the existing paved area and the electricity sub-station to provide better screening.
-The Green and embankment have been seeded and the new grass has become established during the summer months.
+The area and bund have been seeded and the new grass has become established during the summer months.
 However, the recent heavy rain has had an impact on the grass.
 Once the weather improves, the park will be rolled and any low spots will be re-landscaped.
-The hand rails are now on site and will be fitted week commencing 25 September 2017.
+The hand rails are now in-situ and all fencing has been removed.

 Area 5: Swing Bridge (East) to Newhaven Beach, currently under construction